Waheyy/Waheyy.github.io/content/post/liardancer/liardancerwriteup.md

 Liardancer is a heap pwn challenge from the June NYP Infosec 2025 CTF written by [cf](https://wrenches.online/nyp.html) (check her writeup out).
 It is a simple **tcache poisoning** into a **Global Offset Table(GOT)** overwrite, however with the security features of pointer mangling and the enforcement of 16 byte alignment for pointers returned by malloc().

+#### Table of contents:
+1. Prerequisites.
+1. Binary and Source code Review.
+1. Exploit.

 #### Prerequisites
 To do this exploit, we need to have a basic understanding of malloc(), free(), tcache , the GOT and the heap.